New Albany pockets slim win over Pickerington North

-In recent action on Jan.
-3, Pickerington North faced off against Lewis Center Orange.
+In recent action on Dec.
+30, Pickerington North faced off against Dublin Coffman and New Albany took on Delaware Berlin on Dec.
+28 at New Albany High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.